huggingface/blog/asr-chunking.md

 Chunking with stride
 --------------------

-So Wav2Vec2 uses [CTC algorithm](https://distill.pub/2017/ctc/), which means that every frame of audio is mapped to a single letter prediction (logit).
+Wav2Vec2 uses the [CTC algorithm](https://distill.pub/2017/ctc/), which means that every frame of audio is mapped to a single letter prediction (logit).

 ![CTC](./assets/49_asr_chunking/CTC.png)